 On 4th January 2021 the Government put in to place new guidelines under which businesses and services may operate.
 As a consequence The British Acupuncture Council (BAcC) have informed all its members that that they may still operate at this time.

-The BAcC is supported in this classification by the Professional Standards Agency (PSA) which means that its members should be able to practice in BAcC phase 3: Urgent care and high needs.
+The BAcC is supported in their role by the Professional Standards Agency (PSA) which has resulted in its members being able to work with people at BAcC phase 3: Urgent care and high needs.

 What does this mean for BTAC?

 It is down to individual professional judgement who fits into the category of “Urgent Care and High Needs.”